elainebroche-dev/ms3-event-scheduler/README.md

       ![Cancel Event](documentation/images/f05-cancel-event.png)

-    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Events menu by entering 'x'.
+    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Events sub-menu by entering 'x'.

     - The rules for the input values are as follows :
       - inputs are separated by commas, all inputs must have a length > 0
-      - Date should have a format of DD-MM-YYY and must be >= current date (events that have already happened cannot be cancelled)
+      - Date should have a format of DD-MM-YYYY and must be >= current date (events that have already happened cannot be cancelled)
       - The Event Code and Date combination must exist as an active (not already cancelled) event in the spreadsheet

     - When the user inputs valid data the application displays messages to provide information on how the data is being processed.
 Cancelled events are not deleted from the events spreadsheet, instead they are updated to have a value of 'cancelled' in the Status column and the input Reason string provided by the user is stored in the Reason column of the spreadsheet.

     - Cancelling an event has the side-effect of deleting all associated bookings for the event from the bookings spreadsheet.
 During the cancel event operation the bookings effected are listed on screen to let the user know what bookings have been removed and prompt them to contact attendees to inform them.

+      ![Cancel Event Success](documentation/images/f05-cancel-event-success.png)

     - Once the operation is complete and the user presses Enter, they are returned to the Manage Events sub-menu.

-      ![Cancel Event Success](documentation/images/f05-cancel-event-success.png)

     - The image below shows a section of the events spreadsheet with the cancelled event :